RareRuminare/rareruminare.github.io/_posts/2016-11-22-our-lamb-how-it-lived.md

 We use a small family abattoir that take every care in treating each animal with the respect they deserve.

-They are delivered the night before so they have the night to relax after the stress of the journey.
+They are delivered the night before so they have the night to relax in the lairage after the stress of the journey.

-In the morning they are walked calmly down the chute, as they pass through a screen they are quickly dispatched with a captive bolt gun before being slung up by the hind legs and bled out.
+In the morning they are walked calmly down the chute, as they pass through a screen they are quickly dispatched with a captive bolt gun before being slung up by the hind legs, cut and bled out.
 In a well-run abattoir the animals are calm before a quick and painless death.

 Following this the carcasses are skinned and the heads, hooves and innards are removed.
 They then hang in the cold-room for one week to dry-age before  being jointed and butchered.